Kunals0612/System-Design/README.md

 - **Zookeeper**: Centralized service for maintaining configuration information and service synchronization.

 By combining **service discovery** with **heartbeats**, distributed systems can achieve robust service orchestration, real-time health monitoring, and automatic failover, ensuring higher reliability and scalability.

+# Cascading Failures and How to Avoid Them

+## What Are Cascading Failures?

+**Cascading failures** occur in a distributed system when the failure of one component or service causes subsequent failures in dependent components.
+This creates a chain reaction that can disrupt the entire system.
+These failures often result from tightly coupled services or resource exhaustion due to high traffic loads, latency spikes, or service dependencies.

+---

+## Causes of Cascading Failures:
+1. **Overloaded Resources**: The failure of one service redirects traffic to other instances, leading to overload.
+2. **Tight Coupling**: Strong dependencies between services can propagate failures.
+3. **Unbounded Retrying**: Repeated client retries can overwhelm struggling services.
+4. **Single Points of Failure (SPOF)**: A critical component failure can ripple through the system.
+5. **Misconfigured Systems**: Errors in configuration can amplify the impact of failures.

+---

+## Strategies to Avoid Cascading Failures:

+### 1. Graceful Degradation
+Allow non-critical services to fail while maintaining core functionalities.
+For example, reducing non-essential features to prioritize system stability.

+### 2. Rate Limiting and Throttling
+Limit the number of requests a service can process to prevent overloading and ensure fair usage among clients.

+### 3. Circuit Breaker Pattern
+Temporarily halt requests to failing services to prevent overload and allow recovery.
+Retry calls after a cooldown period to check service availability.

+### 4. Timeouts and Retries
+Configure timeouts to avoid waiting indefinitely for responses and use exponential backoff for retries to prevent excessive request flooding.

+### 5. Load Balancing
+Distribute traffic evenly across multiple service instances and use health checks to route traffic only to healthy nodes.

+### 6. Service Isolation
+Design loosely coupled services so that the failure of one service does not cascade to others.
+Use message queues or event-driven architectures for better decoupling.

+### 7. Redundancy and Failover
+Deploy redundant systems and backups to take over in case of primary system failure.
+Spread services across multiple availability zones or regions.

+### 8. Monitoring and Alerting
+Set up robust monitoring to detect early signs of resource exhaustion or failures.
+Use alerts to proactively address potential issues before they escalate.

+### 9. Chaos Engineering
+Test the system's resilience by intentionally introducing failures and observing its behavior.
+Tools like Chaos Monkey help identify weak points in the architecture.

+---

+## Example of a Cascading Failure:
+1. Service A becomes overloaded and stops responding.
+2. Clients retry requests to Service A, increasing its load further.
+3. Dependent Service B experiences delays as it waits for responses from Service A.
+4. The failure propagates to other services reliant on Service B, leading to a system-wide failure.

+---

+By implementing these strategies, distributed systems can mitigate cascading failures and improve resilience, reliability, and overall availability.